Frequently asked questions

-- Winners of all awards except the Haddon Forrester King Medal should be mainly resident and/or have a substantive position in Australia at the time of the nomination deadline.
+- Winners of all awards except the Haddon Forrester King Medal should be (1) mainly resident in Australia (Australian Citizen or Australian Permanent Resident) or (2) be an Australian Citizen or Australian Permanent Resident and have a substantive position in Australia at the time of the nomination deadline.
 Unless explicitly stated in the awarding conditions, the research being put forward for the award should have been undertaken mainly in Australia.
 Some awards have more specific conditions that the relevant selection committee must apply and nominators are advised to read the conditions associated with each award very carefully.

 - Honorific Career Eligibility (more specific details found in the Honorific Awards nominator guidelines)